-- stress (rapid weight loss, extreme physical stress, surgery or concurrent illness), and
+- Stress (rapid weight loss, extreme physical stress, surgery or concurrent illness)

 - Long-term steroid or opiate use

 Diagnosis and treatment of hypogonadism

 A simple blood test can detect levels of testosterone as well as other related hormones.
 Once a diagnosis of hypogonadism is established, further diagnosis is aimed at identifying the root cause.

 Boys with hypogonadism require testosterone to develop normally.
 Physicians must balance the side effects of testosterone replacement therapy (TRT) with the consequences of abnormal pubertal development.

 Adult men who are not concerned about fertility may be given TRT to treat erectile dysfunction and the other symptoms.
 However, TRT does not restore fertility.
 Assisted reproductive technology (ART) such as in-vitro fertilization or artificial insemination are both options for patients who wish to conceive.